 - Once the 10 minutes is complete, carefully remove the jars from the water using a jar lifter.

 - Allow the jars to cool completely.

-- This recipe makes 5 1/2 pint jars of squash relish.
-You can also place the half pint in a container in the fridge and use it up within the week.
+- You can also place the half pint in a container in the fridge and use it up within the week.

 - Repeat this boiling process as many times as necessary to finish canning.

 - You may find that the rings have loosened while in the boiling water.
 Leave them alone until the jars have completely cooled.

 - Once the jars have completely cooled, gently re-tighten the rings, but do not over do it.